MikePiper/open-social-security/articlesmarkdown/retirement-and-spousal.md

+---
+title: Can You Receive Social Security Spousal Benefits AND Retirement Benefits at the Same Time?
+slug: retirement-and-spousal
+published: true
+---
 # Can You Receive Social Security Spousal Benefits AND Retirement Benefits at the Same Time?

 A reader writes in, asking: